kubeshop/botkube/docs/investigation/configuration/2022-09-07-persistent-cfg-from-commands.md

     slack:
       enabled: false
       token: token
+      notification: # existing property - later we can rename it to `notifications`
+        type: short
       channels:
         'default':
           name: botkube-test
-          notification:
-            type: short # deprecated, should be moved to `notifications`
+          notification: # later we can rename it to `notifications`
-          notifications:
             disabled: true
           sources: # presets
             - foo